 Remember that you just attached the search coil to the nadir of the lower stem.
 Now, it’s time to fix the zenith into the bottom of the upper stem (where there are multiple holes).

 This would help the rod to be apt and firm.
-Also, users would even be able to adjust the height of the rod by pushing the lower stem upward until the iron at the snaps into the next hole.
+Also, users would even be able to adjust the height of the rod by pushing the lower stem upward until the iron snaps into the next hole.

 6. Setting the Sensitivity